Gene Kelly, not too shabby a performer himself, once said “the history of dance on film begins with Astaire.”

 It’s hard to argue with that.
-Below you can see Fred Astaire in a clip from 1946’s Blue Skies, performing “Puttin’ On The Ritz” — a song associated with him like no other — and find out more about the film itself. – AJW
+Below you can see Fred Astaire in a couple of clips from 1946’s Blue Skies, performing “Puttin’ On The Ritz” — a song associated with him like no other — and find out more about the film itself. – AJW

 “Blue Skies” – Spectacular musical comedy teams Bing Crosby and Fred Astaire

 No greater tribute could have been paid to America’s foremost composer of popular music, Irving Berlin, than the Paramount technicolor production of the maestro’s “Blue Skies.”

 The film opened yesterday at the Princess theater with Bing Crosby, Fred Astaire, Joan Caulfield, Billy De Wolfe and Qiga San Juan singing, dancing and clowning for all their worth to make this cavalcade of Berlin hits one of the most spectacular musicals ever filmed.